-The committees return their recommendations on hiring and spending prioritization to the vice president of business services.
-The vice president of business services brings these recommendations to the President's Council, which conducts an executive-level review in the context of the College wide budget and alignment with strategic objectives.
-One exception is the recommendation for faculty prioritization, which is made directly to the College president; the vice president of business services advises the president on available funding to support new hires.
-In this review process, the vice president ensures that budget and hiring decisions are sustainable long-term, and that resources are allocated in a manner to ensure financial stability.
-Final recommendations on hiring and spending prioritization are presented to the College presidents' Council.
+The committees return their recommendations on hiring and spending prioritization to the Vice President of Business Services.
+The Vice President of Business Services brings these recommendations to the President's Council, which conducts an executive-level review in the context of the College wide budget and alignment with strategic objectives (III.D.48).
+One exception is the recommendation for faculty prioritization, which is made directly to the College President; the Vice President of Business Services advises the President on available funding to support new hires.
+In this review process, the Vice President ensures that budget and hiring decisions are sustainable long-term, and that resources are allocated in a manner to ensure financial stability.
+Final recommendations on hiring and spending prioritization are presented to the College President in Vice Presidents' Council.

 The College has multiple venues and methods to help communicate to all constituents the ongoing status of state, District, and College budgets, along with the allocation of resources to meet prioritized requests.
+Two primary participatory governance committees are the Fiscal Committee on Accreditation and Planning (III.D.33) and the Facilities and Technology Committee on Accreditation and Planning

-Two primary participatory governance committees are the Fiscal Committee on Accreditation and Planning and the Facilities and Technology Committee on Accreditation and Planning.
+(III.D.36).
 The role of each committee member is to help disseminate information to College constituents.
-Additional College forums are Convocation, Town Hall meetings, Academic Senate, Deans' Council, Student Services Council, and department meetings.
+Additional College forums are Convocation, Town Hall meetings, Academic Senate (III.D.47), Deans' Council, Student Services Council, and department meetings.

-Once the adoption budget has been approved by the Board of Trustees, the budget document and executive summaries are posted on the District website for public access.
-Resource allocation information is available to College constituents on the business services website and is updated when key decisions are made regarding resource prioritizations.
-The office of business services is available to answer questions regarding all budget and financial questions.
+Once the adoption budget has been approved by the Board of Trustees, the budget document and executive summaries are posted on the District website for public access (III.D.3).
+Resource allocation information is available to College constituents on the Business Service website and is updated when key decisions are made regarding resource prioritizations (III.D.48).
+The Office of Business Services is available to answer questions regarding all budget and financial questions.
 The College has made a conscious effort to have open and frequent communications with constituents regarding fiscal planning and budgeting.
-The College business service department prepares a staff and faculty balanced scorecard survey that addresses key functions within each department.
+The College Business Service department prepares a staff and faculty Balanced Scorecard survey that addresses key functions within each department (III.D.37).
 A section of this survey looks at communication and transparency of funding resources and budgeting.

 The Mission and goals provide the foundation for all financial planning at Moorpark College.
-As outlined in Making Decisions at Moorpark College, the College integrates program review with planning and resource allocation in the annual strategic planning process.
+As outlined in Making Decisions at Moorpark College 2015-2017, the College integrates program review with planning and resource allocation in the annual strategic planning process.
 The annual program review, planning, and budget cycle is used to establish priorities among competing needs so that the College can remain flexible should funding increase or decrease without warning during the budget planning period or fiscal year.
 The connection among institutional strategic objectives, program goals and resource allocation is validated at program-level, participatory committee-level, and executive management-level reviews.